Used Car: 2011 Kia Rio Review

 Other Cars to Consider

 While the 2011 Rio ranks toward the bottom of its class, the 2010 Hyundai Elantra is one of the top-ranking 2010 small cars.
 The Elantra earned the U.S. News 2010 Best Compact Car for the Money award for a number of reasons.
-The Elantra shines where the Rio falters, with reliability and safety ratings that are much higher.
+The Elantra shines where the Rio falters, with safety ratings that are much higher.
 The Elantra also has a more powerful engine that’s well-suited for highway and city driving.
 Inside, the cabin’s front and rear seats are spacious, and the Elantra also offers a large trunk.